vpanarello/RpiPowerController/README.md

 ### Programming Microcontroller AtTiny with an Arduino Uno as ISP Programmer

 * First of all clone this repository in your computer and using your Arduino IDE (my version was 1.6.5) open the file "sketch_nov16a.ino".
-All other parallel classes you be load toghether.
+All other parallel classes you be load together.

-* Second, you have to configure you IDE to compile and flash the specific attiny85 microcontroller.
-In the tools menu you have to set the board as "ATtiny25/45/85", processor as ATtiny85, clock as 1MHz and programmer as "Arduino as ISP".
+* Second, you have to configure your IDE, compile and flash it into an attiny85 microcontroller.
+In the tools menu of IDE you have to set the board as "ATtiny25/45/85", processor as ATtiny85, clock as 1MHz and programmer as "Arduino as ISP".
 This sources were tested using an atTiny85 running 1MHz without an external cristal oscilator.
 It is normal atTinys factory configuration.
-I recommend to use this configuration, otherwise you have to change it in the ATtiny85 fuse configurations.
+I recommend to use there configurations.
+If you have another config, you must change it in the ATtiny85 fuses configurations.

-* I stronghly recomend you to follow tutorial below to do this.
+* I stronghly recomend you to follow tutorial below.
 There are a lot of additional information that will teach you to do this correctly.

 - http://highlowtech.org/?p=1706
 - https://www.youtube.com/watch?v=_ZL-YNOH_jA